Skip to main content

 Read more from Dr. Bolton in our blog here.

-Throughout the pandemic, nurses and FNPs have raised awareness about COVID-19, promoted best practices for safety precautions, and dispelled misinformation.
+Nurses and FNPs raised awareness about COVID-19 throughout the pandemic, promoted best practices for safety precautions, and dispelled misinformation.

-You’ve also been instrumental in migrating care to virtual platforms, and teaching both your patients and your peers how to navigate new technologies—and never skipped a beat while you learned as well.
+You’ve also been instrumental in migrating care to virtual platforms, and teaching both your patients and your peers how to navigate new technologies—and never skipped a beat while you learned.

 African American male nurse in outdoor setting